 The royal family stayed here until the end of the war when they were finally liberated in 1945.
 Princess Juliana never forgot Canada’s kindness and upon her return, she sent the Canadian people a history royal gift of 100,000 tulip bulbs.
 The Royal House of the Netherlands has been sending Canada 20,000 tulip bulbs each year ever since.
 The Tulip Legacy celebrates the lasting international friendship between the two nations.

-In 2022 Princess Margriet returned to Ottawa for the Canadian Tulip Festival to commemorate the 75th anniversary of the Netherlands’ liberation during the Second World War. (it was originally scheduled for 2020 but was postponed).
-We were honoured to have the opportunity to see here in person.
+In 2022, Princess Margriet returned to Ottawa for the Canadian Tulip Festival to commemorate the 75th anniversary of the Netherlands’ liberation during the Second World War. (it was originally scheduled for 2020 but was postponed).
+We were honored to have the opportunity to see her in person.

 How to Enjoy the Canadian Tulip Festival

-The Canadian Tulip Festival Takes Place in Ottawa from May 12 – 22 in 2023 at Commissioners Park and other areas around Ottawa.
-For more information visit the Canadian Tulip Festival website.
+The Canadian Tulip Festival will take place in Ottawa from May 10 – 20, 2024, at Commissioners Park and other areas around Ottawa.
+For more information, visit the Canadian Tulip Festival website.

-You can travel to Ottawa during the tulip festival and do nothing else, but see the tulips.
-Tulips are on display in so many places, that admiring the tulip beds can take up an entire weekend.
-The National Capital Commission, Canada’s official gardener, does an amazing job each year decorating the city with tulips and you can seek them out in all the different parts of town.
+You can travel to Ottawa during the tulip festival and do nothing else but see the tulips.
+Tulips are on display in so many places that admiring the tulip beds can take up an entire weekend.
+The National Capital Commission, Canada’s official gardener, does an amazing job each year decorating the city with tulips.
+You can find them in all the different parts of town.

 Best Places to Photograph Tulips at the Canadian Tulip Festival